heltonmaia/ECT/raspi/cluster/InstallHadoop.md

 apt-get install oracle-java8-jdk

-is#### Use the following command to select the java version:
+#### Use the following command to select the java version:

 update-alternatives --config java

-Selecione a opção /usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/jre/bin/java.
+Select option  /usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/jre/bin/java.

 #### The following command verify that the installation was successful: